 Atlas Obscura

 Until commercial yeasts became popular 160 years ago, most bread was made with sourdough starters.
-Depending on the microbes in the ingredients, the air, and even on the baker’s hands, each starter has the potential to produce a uniquely flavored loaf.
+Depending on the microbes in the ingredients, the air, and even in the baker’s hands, each starter has the potential to produce a uniquely flavored loaf.
 Those starters were carried into harsh environments to make bread and flapjacks for hungry miners.

 It was a practice to keep the mother leavening on your person and ensure it didn’t freeze in the bitter winters.
 It probably also was done to get the yeast going, with the body’s warmth, so the wild yeast would be more active and make better bread rather than solely as a freezing prevention measure.